andrewbolster/andrewbolster.github.io/_drafts/my-basic-python-data-science-setup.md

 * Basic Linux/OSX familiarity (This setup was tested on Ubuntu Server 17.04, YMMV)
 * Basic Programming familiarity in a hybrid language like Python, R, Bash, Go, Rust, Julia, Node.JS, Matlab, etc.
-* That when I use the phrases 'High Performance','Large','Big','Parallel', etc, this is in the context of a single, small, machine processing small amounts of interesting derived data.
+* That when I use the phrases "High Performance","Large","Big","Parallel", etc, this is in the context of a single, small, machine processing small amounts of interesting derived data.
 Yes, we can go big, but for now lets start up small...

 # TL;DR
 * Download [Anaconda](https://www.anaconda.com/download/) Python 3.X